Ali-Al-Khuwaja/Defold-beginner-roadmap/README.md

   * **Start small:** Don't try to create a complex game right away.
 Start with small, manageable projects and gradually increase the complexity.
   * **Focus on understanding the fundamentals:** Make sure you have a solid understanding of the basic concepts before moving on to more advanced topics.
   * **Don't be afraid to ask for help:** The Defold community is very helpful and welcoming to beginners.
+  * **Official Tutorials:** Work through the [official Defold tutorials](https://defold.com/tutorials/) on their website.
+These are a great starting point and cover the basics effectively.